Unidos: History

 In the 2014 regional election Pili ran for president and won 5.7% of the vote, while the party and a list named after the leader obtained 2.8% and 1.7% of the vote, respectively, both with no seats in the Regional Council.

 In the 2019 regional election Pili stood again as a candidate for president, this time at the head of a joint list formed by Unidos, Project Republic of Sardinia (ProgReS) and minor groups.
 He won 2.3% of the vote, while the list stopped at 2.1%, resulting in no seats in the Regional Council.

+After that, the party was no longer active.